-Poland, also called the Republic of Poland, has a population of approximately 38.4 million (2012), making it the sixth largest European Union member.
-Poland is bordered by Germany to the West, the Czech Republic and the Slovak Republic to the South; Ukraine and Belarus to the East; and Lithuania, the Russian enclave of Kaliningrad, and the Baltic Sea to the North.
-The principal centres of population are Warsaw, Krakow, Wroclaw, Lodz and Poznan.
-Poland celebrates its National Day on 3 May.
+The Republic of Poland has a population of approximately 38 million (2016).
+Poland is bordered by Germany to the West; the Czech Republic and the Slovak Republic to the South; Ukraine and Belarus to the East; and Lithuania and the Russian enclave of Kaliningrad to the North.
+The principal population centres are Warsaw, Krakow, Wroclaw, Lodz and Poznan.
+Poland celebrates its Constitution Day on 3 May.

 Poland is a parliamentary democracy.
-Under the Polish Constitution, the legislative authority of the Republic is vested in the Parliament, composed of the Sejm (lower house of parliament, 460 members) and the Senate (upper house, 100 members).
+Under the Polish Constitution, the legislative authority of the Republic is vested in the Parliament, composed of the Sejm (lower house, 460 members) and the Senate (upper house, 100 members).
 Executive authority is shared between the President and Prime Minister (appointed by the President).
-Three new tiers of regionally-based local administration were introduced in 1999: 16 voivodships (provinces), 308 poviats (counties; and 65 cities), and over 2000 gminas (municipalities).

-The President is elected by popular vote for a maximum of two 5-year terms and is Head of State, Commander in Chief of the Armed Forces and represents Poland in the international arena.
-The President has the right to veto legislation, although this veto may be overridden by a three-fifths majority vote in the Sejm, the right to dissolve parliament if no stable majority exists, and the right of pardon.
+The President is elected by popular vote for a maximum of two five-year terms and is Head of State, Commander in Chief of the Armed Forces and represents Poland in the international arena.
+The President enjoys limited executive powers: the right to veto legislation, although this veto may be overridden by a three-fifths majority vote in the Sejm, the right to dissolve parliament if no stable majority exists, and the right of pardon.
 The President appoints the Prime Minister and members of the government, Tribunal and Supreme courts judges, and members of the Monetary and Security Councils.

 Australia maintains an Embassy in Warsaw.
-Visa and migration issues are handled by the Department of Immigration and Citizenship's office in Warsaw.
-Austrade is also represented in the Australian Embassy in Warsaw.
 Poland is represented in Australia by the Polish Embassy in Canberra.
 Poland has also established a Consulate General in New South Wales and Consulates in Queensland, Victoria, South Australia and the Northern Territory.

-Minister for Foreign Affairs, the Hon Julie Bishop MP, visited Poland in March 2014, where she signed a bilateral work and holiday visa arrangement with her Polish counterpart, Mr Radosław Sikorski, who had visited Australia in May 2013.
-Then Foreign Minister Dr Witold Waszczykowski visited Australia in May 2013.
-Recent Australian visits to Poland include: Minister for Defence Industry, the Hon Christopher Pyne, in October 2017; then Minister for the Environment, the Hon Greg Hunt MP, in January 2015; then Assistant Treasurer, the Hon Josh Frydenberg MP, in January 2015; and then Minister for Foreign Affairs, the Hon Stephen Smith MP, in February 2011 and October 2009.
+Minister for Foreign Affairs, the Hon Julie Bishop MP, visited Poland in March 2014 where she signed a bilateral work and holiday visa arrangement with her then Polish counterpart, Mr Radosław Sikorski, who had visited Australia in May 2013.
+Then Foreign Minister Dr Witold Waszczykowski visited Australia in May 2017.
+Other high level Australian visits to Poland include: Minister for Defence Industry, the Hon Christopher Pyne, in October 2017; then Minister for the Environment, the Hon Greg Hunt MP, in January 2015; then Assistant Treasurer, the Hon Josh Frydenberg MP, in January 2015; and then Minister for Foreign Affairs, the Hon Stephen Smith MP, in February 2011 and October 2009.

 In 2012, the Australian Government made a contribution of A$500,000 to the Auschwitz-Birkenau Memorial Fund.
 The funds will assist with essential preservation works at the Auschwitz-Birkenau memorial site in Poland.

-Bilateral agreements between Australia and Poland include: Investment and Promotion and Protection Agreement (1991); Double Taxation Agreement (1991); Extradition Treaty (1999); Air Services Agreement (2005); a Joint Communiqué on Cooperation in Environmental Technologies, Goods and Services (2006); a Social Security Agreement (2010); and a Memorandum of Understanding on a bilateral Work and Holiday Maker Visa Arrangement, which entered into force on 1 August 2014.
+Bilateral agreements between Australia and Poland include: Investment and Promotion and Protection Agreement (1991); Double Taxation Agreement (1991); Extradition Treaty (1999); Air Services Agreement (2005); a Joint Communiqué on Cooperation in Environmental Technologies, Goods and Services (2006); a Social Security Agreement (2010); and a Memorandum of Understanding on a bilateral Work and Holiday Maker Visa Arrangement, which entered into force in 2014.

 The Polish community in Australia plays an important and active role in the overall relationship.
-According to 2011 census figures, about 170,000 people of Polish ancestry live in Australia.
+According to 2011census figures, over 180,000 people of Polish ancestry live in Australia.
 The Polish community is active in promoting people-to-people contact and commercial and academic ties through a number of community organisations, bilateral business councils and institutes.
-Several famous Australian landmarks, including Mt Kosciuszko and the Strzelecki Mountain range in Victoria, were named by Polish explorer, Paul Edmond Strzelecki.
+Several famous Australian landmarks, including Mt Kosciuszko and the Strzelecki Mountain range in Victoria, were named by (or in honour of) Polish explorer, Paul Edmund Strzelecki.

 Bilateral economic and trade relationship